ezsystems/LegacyBridge/INSTALL.md

 Even though it is not recommended for use on new installs, eZ Publish Legacy can easily be installed on top of Platform using Composer to provide a more up-to-date platform to migrate your code to eZ Platform with.

-### Missing legacy extensions

-Several ezpublish-legacy extensions are no longer installed by default, such as ezfind or eztags.
-They can still be manually added to the root `composer.json`.

 ### Add the composer `legacy post-*-scripts`

 Edit `composer.json`, and add those lines to both `post-update-cmd` and `post-install-cmd` blocks at the end: